-We use our passion and expertise to enrich the lives of people with autism and those who love and care for them.
+We use our passion and expertise to enrich the lives of autistic people and those who love and care for them.

 Community Supported Living

-Our Community Supported Living Service provides specialist support that enables people with autism to maintain independence, develop relationships and learn new skills within the community.
+Our Community Supported Living Service provides specialist support that enables autistic people to maintain independence, develop relationships and learn new skills within the community.

-We operate six services all rated ‘good’ by CQC across the West Midlands which provide residential care to adults with autism.
+We operate six services all rated ‘good’ by CQC across the West Midlands which provide residential care to autistic adults.
 These homes vary in size from small to large.
 We believe in the potential of each person, residents in all of these homes are encouraged to take part in leisure and education activities within the community.

-Our Aspire team have more than ten years’ experience working with employers and people with autism.
+Our Aspire team have more than ten years’ experience working with employers and autistic people.
 We have experience in helping people identify their employment pathway and help them to sustain their employment.
 We adopt a person centred approach, embracing interests and offering encouragement and support as needed.